shahadat-dev/blogg-api/README.md

-# simple rest api
+# blogg-api

-A simple rest api.
+A simple rest api for "blogg-ng".